LeeRoy Yarbrough: Death

 While in the hospital on December 6, 1984, Yarbrough had a violent seizure and fell over striking his head.
 He fell unconscious immediately.
 He was rushed to Jacksonville's University Hospital where he died the morning of December 7, 1984.
 The doctors said he died of internal bleeding in the brain.

+Upon Yarbrough's death, Junior Johnson said, "People should always have respect for LeeRoy.
+He'd have been among our greats if he hadn't been so unlucky to hit the walls a time or two too many."